A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Results

-Four estimates of ATE are computed.
+To summarize, three estimates of ATE are computed.
 The simplest is the OLS estimate (Eq.
-1), based on the assumption that confounders are unmeasured.
-If the confounders are correlated with the treatment variable, this estimate is inconsistent.
-Assuming the confounders are measured, then another estimate is provided by the OLS+adj estimate.
-A third estimate is provided by the IV estimate (Eq.
-5), without direct use of the confounders.
-The fourth estimate is derived from the TSLS estimate of ATE after adjusting for confounders.
-These four estimates are referred to, respectively, as the OLS, the OLS+adj, the IV, and the IV+adj estimates.
-Again, in the absence of any confounding, all four estimates will be equal.
+(4)), based on the assumption that there are no confounders.
+In the presence of confounders, this estimate is inconsistent.
+Assuming the confounders are measured, then another estimate is provided by the OLS+adj estimate in Eq.
+(5).
+A third estimate is provided by the IV estimate in Eq.
+(A5), without use of the confounders.
+These estimates are referred to, respectively, as the OLS, the OLS+adj, and the IV estimates.
+Again, in the absence of any confounding, all estimates will be equal.
 And if all confounders are known and measured, then the OLS+adj and the IV estimates will be equal.
-The equality of the IV-based estimates with the other estimates assumes that the instrument in the IV method is set to the treatment variable.

-The analysis is performed in R, using the ivreg package (R Core Team 202).
+The analysis is performed in R, using the ivreg package \citep{Rcore}.
 The main function for developing an IV model is ivreg().
 Given that all ATE estimates can be written in closed form, analytic confidence intervals are also computed for all ATE estimates.
-R code for analyzing the simulated and NARR data are also provided in the supplementary material for this paper.
+R code for analyzing the simulated and NARR data are provided in the supplementary material for this paper.